-A charter shall be granted to the petitioning chapter upon approval of the Board of Trustees and subject to ratification by a simple majority vote at the House of Delegates.
+A charter shall be granted to the petitioning chapter upon approval and ratification by the Board of Trustees at any point during the year.

-ARTICLE V. SUSPENSION OR REVOCATION OF A CHAPTER
+ARTICLE V. ALTERATION OF MEMBERSHIP AND CHAPTER CHARTER STATUS

-Section 1-Revocation of a Charter by the National Office
+Section 1-Alteration of a Charter by the National Office

-The national office reserves the right to review and demand correction of any gross violation of either AMSA policy or basic democratic philosophy.
-In worst case scenarios the national office reserves the right to revoke the charter of any chapter that either refuses to rectify any heinous situation after being notified by the national office or one that has done such damage through the misuse of authority and/or of AMSA's name that the national office deems it prudent to discontinue association with the chapter.
-The charter of any chapter may be suspended or revoked by the House of Delegates upon a vote to that effect by at least three-fourths (3/4) of those voting.
+The Board of Trustees reserves the right to review and demand correction of any gross violation of either AMSA policy.
+In worst case scenarios the Board of Trustees (by at least two-thirds vote) reserves the right to revoke the charter of any chapter that either refuses to rectify a situation after the chapter is notified by the national office or one that has done such damage through the misuse of authority and/or of AMSA's name that the Board of Trustees deems it prudent to discontinue association with the chapter.
+Furthermore, the charter of any chapter may be suspended or revoked by the House of Delegates, independent of the Board of Trustees, upon a vote to that effect by at least three-fourths (3/4) of those voting.

-Section 2-Revocation of a Charter by an Individual
+Section 2-Alteration of a Charter by an Individual